 Because a direct experience of contemporary French society is an essential part of the program, students are strongly encouraged to spend either a semester or a year at Reid Hall-Columbia University in Paris, where they can take courses that will be credited toward the French major as well as to other majors including Political Sciences, History or Art History.
 Qualified students may also take courses directly in the French university system.

 Please examine the Majors/Concentrators’ Worksheet (French & Francophone Studies) for a breakdown of course requirements.
+(Students in the classes of 2023 and 2024 are allowed to complete the old requirements if they wish, outlined in these worksheets (FFS worksheet and FLL worksheet).

 The department offers SEAS students the possibility of a 15-point minor in French & Francophone Studies with the following requirements: